atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 ### Class names

-The class names component can mostly build on top of what the previous APIs have done, except dynamic styles prove to be a challenge so for now I've omitted them.
+The class names component can mostly build on top of what the previous APIs have done, except dynamic styles prove to be a challenge without changing the API a little.
+Would love a close eye on this with any thoughts in the matter!

 ```jsx
 import { ClassNames } from '@compiled/react';